 To show the roots of $x^{p^n} - x$ form a field, we need to show that the sum of two roots is a root, that the additive inverse of a root is a root, that the product of two roots is a root and that the multiplicative inverse of a root is a root.
-These are straightforward and left as an exercise.
+These are all trivial except for the case of the sum of two roots, which can be proved using the "Freshman's dream."